robstoll/atrium/README.md

 There is one last function worth mentioning here which comes in handy in data-driven testing in case the subject has a [nullable type]((https://kotlinlang.org/docs/reference/null-safety.html).)

-If you wish to make sub-assertions on the non-nullable type of the subject, then you can use `toEqualNullIfNullGivenElse` which accepts an `assertionCreator`-lambda or `null`.
+If you wish to make sub expectations on the non-nullable type of the subject, then you can use `toEqualNullIfNullGivenElse` which accepts an `assertionCreator`-lambda or `null`.
 It is short for `if (assertionCreatorOrNull == null) toEqual(null) else notToEqual(assertionCreatorOrNull)`.
 Following another fictional example which illustrates `toEqualNullIfNullGivenElse` (we are reusing `myFun` from above):